-Within its Light Oil Division, Athabasca produces light oil and liquids-rich natural gas from unconventional reservoirs.
-The Company's current focus in the Light Oil Division is targeting high margin and quick payout opportunities.
+Within its Light Oil Division, Athabasca produces light oil and liquids-rich natural gas from unconventional reservoirs (see "Other Oil and Gas Information - Production History" for production by product type).
+The Company's focus in the Light Oil Division is harvesting free cash flow and evaluating high margin and quick payout opportunities for future investment.
 The Company's principal development properties are located in the Greater Placid and Greater Kaybob areas.
 As discussed further below, Athabasca holds a 70% operated working interest in the Placid assets and a 30% non-operated interest in the Kaybob assets.

-As of December 31, 2020, Athabasca held approximately 242,000 net acres of petroleum and natural gas rights in its Light Oil Division, which primarily includes rights in the Duvernay and Montney formations.
-Production from the Light Oil Division for the year ended December 31, 2020, averaged 9,738 boe/d (see "Other Oil and Gas Information - Production History" for production by product type).
+As of December 31, 2022, Athabasca held approximately 213,000 net acres of petroleum and natural gas rights in its Light Oil Division, which primarily includes rights in the Duvernay and Montney formations.
+Production from the Light Oil Division for the year ended December 31, 2022 averaged 6,273 boe/d (see "Other Oil and Gas Information - Production History" for production by product type).

 Athabasca sells all of its oil and condensate produced from the Light Oil Division into the Pembina Pipeline system and receives Edmonton prices.
-Most of our natural gas is sent to Keyera Corp.'s Simonette Gas Plant where it is processed and sold into the TC Energy Pipeline and Alliance Pipeline systems.
+Most of our natural gas is sent to Keyera Corp.'s Simonette Gas Plant where it is processed and sold into the TC Energy Pipeline and receives AECO prices.
 NGLs that are separated at this gas plant are transported through the Pembina Pipeline system and receive Edmonton prices.
-Athabasca's Kaybob assets are also connected to SemCAM's Kaybob amalgamated gas plant.
+Athabasca's Kaybob assets are also connected to Pembina Gas Infrastructure Inc.'s Kaybob amalgamated gas plant.